 The Problem With the US Political System

-In shorthand, the US political system has been hacked by monied interests who have succeeded in converting a government that was supposed to have a degree to participation to where the participation is facia.
+In shorthand, the US political system has been hacked by monied interests who have successfully converted a government that was supposed to have a degree to participate in the facia.
 The fascia of participation is maintained because, without a facia, the system would lose its legitimacy, which is, of course, a significant part of its power.

-The video does a superb job of showing that the percentage of the electorate that favors a law being passed does not correlate with whether it is passed.
+The video does a superb job of showing that the electorate’s percentage that favors a law being passed does not correlate with whether it is passed.
 This is because legislation is passed based on financial power.

 The Corollary with IT

-The state of IT is very similar, all that is necessary is to move around the primary interest groups, and the video could just as easily be applied to IT.
+The state of IT is very similar, all that is necessary is to move around the primary interest groups, and the video could easily be applied to IT.

 Voters = Business Users

 We need to convert voters to business users.
-Business users ultimately have to use the software that is purchased but has close to no control over what software is acquired.
-This is because the decision making has been delegated to a specializes group called IT.
+Business users ultimately have to use the purchased software but have close to no control over what software is acquired.
+This is because the decision making has been delegated to a specialized group called IT.

 Representatives = IT